cdevshub/afero-devdocs/docs/DeviceType.md

     <img src="../img/APE-ApproxBatteryLife.png" width="500" style="vertical-align:middle;margin:0px 0px;border:none">

-**3.** Once you’ve defined the Device Type, you’ll want to save the definition.
+**3**&nbsp;&nbsp;Once you’ve defined the Device Type, you’ll want to save the definition.

 - Clicking CANCEL reverts any changes you made on the page.
 - Clicking SAVE initiates validation of the new data and, if validation is successful, the data is saved to your local project directory.

-   Every time you save, your data is validated.
+<mark>**&check; Note:**  Every time you save, your data is validated.
 If validation fails for any reason, an error message will appear then move to the left.
-Click the error description in the message to highlight the field that needs correcting.
+Click the error description in the message to highlight the field that needs correcting.</mark>

  **&#8674;** *Next:* [Define the Device Attributes](../AttrDef)